Child Adoption Laws can help protect you and your child from uncertainty and confusion

 (d) That the husband has not contributed or tried to contribute to the support of the child.

-(5) Notwithstanding the provision of ORS 109.070 (1)(b), notice to the husband pursuant to ORS 109.330 shall not be required and the husband’s consent, authorization or waiver shall not be required in adoption proceedings concerning the child unless the husband has met the requirements for notice in subsection (3)(a), (b) or (c) of this section.
+(11) Notwithstanding ORS 109.070 (Establishing paternity) (1)(a), service of a summons and a motion and order to show cause on the husband under subsection (3) of this section is not required and the husbands consent, authorization or waiver is not required in adoption proceedings concerning the child unless the husband has met the requirements of subsection (3)(a), (b) or (c) of this section.

-(6) A husband who was not cohabiting with the mother at the time of the child’s conception has the primary responsibility to protect the husband’s rights.
+(12) A husband who was not cohabiting with the mother at the time of the childs conception has the primary responsibility to protect the husbands rights.

 (2) In addition to the written consents required under subsection (1) of this section, an adoption of a person who is 18 years of age or older or who is legally married is governed by the following: